dipak1267/python_practice/README.md

 you can do this tasks for practice pyton and it will help you to improve your logic and help you to get to know sytex of pyton

 you can also find answer of questions in files task1.py,task2.py and task3.py

+when you done this task you are familiar with this :-
+- variables in pyton
+- loops in pyton
+- if else conditions in pyton
+- function in pyton
+- debug python code